 When replacing the EKPS module, it is required the new EKPS module is programmed (coded) to the car.

-Many BMW owners have successfully swapped the EKPS module with a used unit without needing to program it as long as the used EKPS module is from a similar BMW model and engine.
+Many BMW owners have successfully swapped the EKPS module with a used unit without programming it as long as the used EKPS module is from a similar BMW model and engine.

 Symptoms of bad EKPS Module